kolkhis/psc/src/u2lab.md

 cat /usr/lib/firewalld/services/prometheus-node-exporter.xml

 # Enable the service through your firewall
-firewall-cmd --permanent --add-service=prometheus-node-exporter firewall-cmd –reload
+firewall-cmd --permanent --add-service=prometheus-node-exporter

+# Reload so the changes take effect
+firewall-cmd --reload

 # Verify that the service is currently enabled for node_exporter
 firewall-cmd --list-services